 Some common agent examples include:

-You create an agency anytime you authorize someone to take an action that incurs a cost on your behalf.
-Ultimately, you have legal responsibility for what the agent does.
+A business owner creates an agency anytime they authorize someone to take an action that incurs a cost on their behalf.
+Ultimately, business owners have legal responsibility for what their agents do.

 Recommended Articles: